useidel/androidthings-weatherstation/README.md

 # Android Things Weatherstation Codelab

-This folder contains the source code for the [Weatherstation codelab](https://codelabs.developers.google.com/codelabs/androidthings-weatherstation) with and additional folder which covers the results of exercise from the codelab
+This folder contains the source code for the [Weatherstation codelab](https://codelabs.developers.google.com/codelabs/androidthings-weatherstation) with and additional folder which covers the results up to step 5 (Write display data) from the codelab

 ### License